Tyrrrz/CliFx/Readme.md

 }
 ```

-Once configured, the user can execute a specific command by pre-pending its name to the passed arguments.
+Once configured, the user can execute a specific command by prepending its name to the passed arguments.
 For example, running `dotnet myapp.dll cmd1 arg1 -p 42` will execute `FirstCommand` in the above example.

-Requesting help will show direct subcommands of the current command:
+The user can also find the list of all available top-level commands in the help text:

 ```sh
 $ dotnet myapp.dll --help